ccurrens/angular-seed-phantomjsbug/README.md

+# Demonstrates a bug in PhantomJS 1.0 with Angular errors

+To see the bug in action, run `npm test`

+To see the correct output, run `npm run test-chrome`

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.